 All other proposals require the affirmative "for" vote of a majority of those shares present in person or represented by proxy and entitled to vote on those proposals at the Annual Meeting.
-Please note, however, that all the proposals, except the for the proposal concerning the election of the three nominees to serve on the Board and the proposal to approve the amendment and restatement of the Guess?, Inc. 2004 Equity Incentive Plan, are advisory only and will not be binding.
+Please note, however, that all the proposals, except for the proposal concerning the election of the two nominees to serve on the Board, are advisory only and will not be binding.
 The results of the votes on these proposals will be taken into consideration by the Company, our Board or the appropriate committee of our Board, as applicable, when making future decisions regarding these matters.